KiSS8/Simon/README.md

 ## CODE
 Make sure that you've installed python3 and your default terminal settings are set to use python3 (that's common mistake!)

-Make a copy of the code or download hydroponic_plants.py.
+Make a copy of the code or download **hydroponic_plants.py**

 As you can see there is no loop included in the code.
-To run this program periodically and at fixed intervals you could use Crontab (tool builded on Unix systems) or use Cron GUI - The Gnome-Schedule.
+To run this program periodically and at fixed intervals you could use **Crontab** (tool builded on Unix systems) or use Cron GUI - **The Gnome-Schedule**.
 To install this run:

 ```
 sudo apt-get install gnome-schedule